-- (a) Before transferring an ownership interest in a vessel that is or was damaged and that is covered by a certificate of title created by the office, the owner of record shall deliver to the office an application to have the certificate amended by adding the title brand designation "Damaged."
+- (a) Unless subsection (b) applies, before transferring an ownership interest in a damaged vessel that is covered by a certificate of title created by the office, the owner of record shall deliver to the office an application to have the certificate amended by adding the title brand designation "Damaged."
 Not later than [15] business days after delivery of the application to the office, the office shall create a new certificate of title that conspicuously indicates that the vessel is branded "Damaged."
-The office shall deliver the new certificate pursuant to Section 11. - (b) Not later than [x] days after a vessel covered by a certificate of title created by the office becomes salvaged, the insurer shall deliver to the office: - (1) if the insurer has become the owner of the vessel, an application for a new certificate of title pursuant to Section 6; or

-1 (2) an application to have the certificate amended by adding the title brand 2 designation "Salvaged."
-3 (c) Not later than [15] business days after delivery to the office of an application r
+The office shall deliver the new certificate pursuant to Section 11. - (b) Before transferring an ownership interest in an insurer sold vessel that is covered by a certificate of title created by the office, an insurer shall deliver to the office an application to have the certificate amended by adding the title brand designation "Insurer Sold."
+Not later than [15] business days after delivery of the application to the office, the office shall create a new certificate of title that conspicuously indicates that the vessel is branded "Insurer Sold."
+The office shall deliver the new certificate pursuant to Section 11.